Copying the Masters from nGI | Nicholas Robinson & mags harnett

 ABOUT THIS COURSE

-24 hours fully supervised instruction through group demonstration and individual critique.
+Fully supervised instruction through group demonstration and individual critique.

 Plus a guided tour of the Master paintings at the National Gallery of Ireland (NGI) by Mags Harnett